Last updated on: 5/3/2016 11:59:04 AM PST

 Frank Gaskill, PhD, and David Verhaagen, PhD, Founding and Managing Partners of Southeast Psych, in an Oct.
-11, 2009 article titled "Do Violent Video Games Cause Violence and Aggression?" at www.southeastpsych.blogspot.com, wrote:
+11, 2009 article titled "Do Violent Video Games Cause Violence and Aggression?" at the Southeastpsych Blog, wrote:

 "Correlations are just relationships between two variables; you can never say one causes the other.
 We could say that during the season when ice cream sales increase, shark attacks also increase.
 But we could not say the more ice cream you sell, the more you cause shark attacks.